Rare Diseases Clinical Trials Toolbox

 Quality control: Monitoring of clinical sites

 The monitoring plan sets out monitoring strategies, the monitoring responsibilities of all parties involved, the various monitoring methods to be used, and the rationale for their use.
 It also describes monitoring procedures, types of visits, what is involved in the conduct of those visits, and the quantity or percentage of each type of document to be monitored.
-These procedures can be further defined on a protocol basis depending on the purpose, design, size, complexity, and primary outcome measures of the trial
+These procedures can be further defined on a protocol basis depending on the purpose, design, size, complexity, and primary outcome measures of the trial.

 In general, on-site monitoring is required and remote monitoring may occur at any given research site before a trial begins, while it is in progress, and after it concludes or is terminated.
 In many instances, study monitors may visit each site after the first one to two participants are enrolled and then schedule subsequent visits based on multivariate criteria, such as the rate of enrolment, volume of data to review, site performance, and other considerations.
-Study monitors conduct site visits according to the procedures described in the monitoring plan and in accordance with Good Clinical Practice (GCP) guidelines.
+Study monitors conduct site visits according to the procedures described in the monitoring plan

-Documentation of all aspects of the monitoring process is achieved through monitoring reports from on-site visits, providing clear evidence of what was checked and any non-compliance, as well as, the description of associated actions/resolution.
+Documentation of all aspects of the monitoring process is achieved through monitoring reports from on-site visits providing clear evidence of what was checked and any non-compliance as well as the description of associated actions/resolution.
 Monitoring activities conducted centrally would be required to provide similar evidence.
 This also enables auditors/inspectors to reconstruct how a trial was managed.

 Quality assurance: audits

-The purpose of a sponsor's audit, which is independent of and separate from routine monitoring or quality control functions, should be to evaluate trial conduct and compliance with the protocol, SOPs, GCP, and the applicable regulatory requirements.
 Audits are considered good practice and should be part of the Sponsor´s Quality Management system.
 There are three general areas of concern in the audit process regardless of which entity is performing the audit: patient safety, including consent forms and ethics committees activities; data collection and records; and the pharmacy and investigational drug supply.

 Inspections